regular/loner/README.md

 *seq1* .. *seqN* Buffer objects containing sequences that you want isolated (on separate chunks).
 You cann also pass Strings instead of Buffers, they will be converted internally.

-*NOTE* If a seuqence is fully contained in anither seqeunce, interessting stuff happens!
+**NOTE** If a seuqence is fully contained within another seqeunce, as in `loner('Hello','lo')`, interessting things happen!
 The outcome then depends on the ordering of arguments.
+In this example, you'd get all the `lo`s separated, which obviously breaks each `hallo` into `hel` and `lo`.